Chinmayi-Halbhavi/YouTube/README.md

 Fenwick Trees do have many drawbacks, notwithstanding their efficiency for cumulative sum computations.
 They are not as effective at managing more complicated procedures that call for integrating several kind of data, such as arbitrary range queries.
 Despite this, Fenwick Trees offer a reliable and scalable solution for the particular use case of recording cumulative user activity over time.
 YouTube can guarantee accurate and effective tracking of user interactions, enabling more accurate suggestions, better trend analysis, and an enhanced overall user experience by integrating Fenwick Trees into its analytics architecture.

 Here is the code for the Fenwick trees.

+## Conclusion
+This portfolio examines how YouTube's primary features can be made more efficient utilizing sophisticated data structures and algorithms, with an emphasis on data management, search engine optimization, video recommendation, and user activity tracking.
+I have shown how to use methods like B+ trees, radix attempts, A* search, and skip lists to provide workable answers to challenging problems involving data handling, search accuracy, analytics, and tailored suggestions.
+This work demonstrates my proficiency with technology, my aptitude for solving problems, and my dedication to using computational efficiency to improve user experience on one of the biggest digital platforms in the world.